Akhila-11/WebstreamPython/README.md

 Prerequisites:

-Create a Kafka Topic to stream the realtime transaction data from "wss://ws.blockchain.info/inv" Python 3.7 version
+Create a Kafka Topic 'bitcoinstream' to stream the realtime transaction data from "wss://ws.blockchain.info/inv" Python 3.7 version
 Add your local paths to Consumer_websocket.py and Redis_read.py to store the reports as excel

 Steps:
 1.function_call.py is the main python file that calls the other 3 functions:
 a. webstream.py -- to read data from Websocket and stream to Kafka